kreeedit/FLAME/README.md

 1.  **Generate n-grams**: The tool slides a window of a specified length (e.g., 5 words) across the text.
 2.  **Create LNO variants**: For each 5-gram, it creates subsequences by removing a specified number of tokens (e.g., 1).
 For the 5-gram `[In, nomine, sancte, et, individue]`, it would generate features like `[_, nomine, sancte, et, individue]`, `[In, _, sancte, et, individue]`, etc.
-3.  **Hashing**: Each variant is converted into a unique, memory-efficient integer hash.
+3.  **Hashing**: Each variant is converted into a unique, memory-efficient integer hash using a vectorised polynomial rolling hash.
-4.  **Similarity Calculation**: The tool calculates the cosine similarity between documents based on the frequency of these shared feature hashes.
+4.  **Similarity Calculation**: The tool calculates the cosine similarity between documents based on the frequency of these shared sparse feature hashes, scaled via TF-IDF.
-5.  **Visualization**: Results are presented in interactive reports that highlight matching patterns in their original context.
+5.  **Visualization**: Results are presented in interactive reports that highlight matching patterns in their original context with browser-side adjustments.

 ### Method Comparison